aws-solutions-library-samples/guidance-for-connected-mobility-on-aws/documentation/services/simulation/UPDATED_INJECTION_SUMMARY.md

 ## Next Steps

 1. **Verify Data**: Query the new tables to confirm data presence
-2. **Test Integration**: Ensure the data works with existing CMS UI components
+2. **Test Integration**: Ensure the data works with existing Fleet Manager components
 3. **Monitor Performance**: Check query performance with numeric timestamps
 4. **Scale if Needed**: Run additional injections for more historical data